Afghan Air Force: 21st century

 In 2016–17, the United States Department of Defense (DOD) aimed to procure 30 additional armed MD-530F helicopters and 6 additional A-29 attack aircraft to replace the Mil Mi-35 in service with the AAF.
 DOD asked for funds to add an additional five AC-208s to the fleet.
 The requested FY2017 Afghan Security Forces Fund (ASFF) budget, including the 23 additional funds for the first year of the planned procurement, went to Congress on 10 November 2016.

 As part of the 2021 Taliban offensive, Taliban fighters targeted Afghan Air Force pilots.
 Many pilots escaped to Uzbekistan and Tajikistan, bringing a number the AAF aircraft with them.
 Satellite pictures analysis of 16 August indicated that the Termez Airport held multiple AAF aircraft: including various Mi-17, Mi-25 and UH-60 Black Hawk helicopters, as well some A-29s and C-208s airplanes.
 An Afghan A-29 Super Tucano crashed in Uzbekistan's Surxondaryo Region.
 Two pilots ejected and landed with parachutes.
 Initially it was reported shot down by Uzbekistan air defenses, then the Prosecutor General's office in Uzbekistan issued a statement saying that an Afghan military plane had collided mid-air with an Uzbekistan Air Force MiG-29, finally it also retracted the statement about the mid-air collision.
-Afghan pilots who escaped to Tajikistan were held in a sanitorium until they were freed in November 2021.
+Afghan pilots who escaped to Tajikistan were held in a Sanatorium until they were freed in November 2021.

 During the final Taliban offensive, the Taliban also deployed a secretive drone unit to attack high value targets such as government officials.

 After the Taliban takeover

 On 1 September 2021, the Taliban flew a Black Hawk displaying the flag of the Taliban over Kabul.
 The top leadership of the Taliban announced their intentions to rebuild the Air Force.
 They have also encouraged US-trained Afghan pilots to return to Afghanistan.
 However, only a few pilots have returned since the Taliban takeover.

-On 11 January 2022, Taliban's minister of Defence Mullah Yaqoob asked Uzbekistan and Tajikistan to return the aircraft that were used by Afghan pilots to flee the country and warned of repercussions if the aircraft are not returned.
+On 11 January 2022, Taliban's minister of Defense Mullah Yaqoob asked Uzbekistan and Tajikistan to return the aircraft that were used by Afghan pilots to flee the country and warned of repercussions if the aircraft are not returned.

-On 6 February 2022, Taliban's Ministry of Defence spokesperson Enayatullah Khwarizmi announced that around five Afghan pilots have returned to the country and resumed their work.
+On 6 February 2022, Taliban's Ministry of Defense spokesperson Enayatullah Khwarizmi announced that around five Afghan pilots have returned to the country and resumed their work.